akbarymam/Awesome-Projects/Crypto Visualizer/README.md

 ---
 Crypto Visualizer uses the coingecko api to fetch real time crypto-currency value. <br>

-The application plots the relation between two crypto currencies about the desied period of time, and provides a linear graph showing their relation. <br>
+The application plots the relation between two crypto currencies about the decide period of time, and provides a linear graph showing their relation. <br>

 ---
 <br>Libraries Used: